stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 Red Sea, and across the Indian Ocean to our goal.
 I need not tell how the sight of the low, sandy West Australian coast depressed me, and how I detested the crude mining town and dreary gold fields where the tractors were given their last loads.
-Dr. Boyle, who met us, proved to be elderly, pleasant, and intelligent&mdash;and his knowledge of psychology led him into many long discussions with my son and me.
+Dr. Boyle, who met us, proved to be elderly, pleasant, and intelligent--and his knowledge of psychology led him into many long discussions with my son and me.

   Discomfort and expectancy were oddly mingled in most of us when at length our party of eighteen rattled forth over the arid leagues of sand and rock.
 On Friday, May 31st, we forded a branch of the De Grey and entered the realm of utter desolation.
-A certain positive terror grew on me as we advanced to this actual site of the elder world behind the legends&mdash;a terror of course abetted by the fact that my disturbing dreams and pseudo-memories still beset me with unabated force.
+A certain positive terror grew on me as we advanced to this actual site of the elder world behind the legends--a terror of course abetted by the fact that my disturbing dreams and pseudo-memories still beset me with unabated force.

   It was on Monday, June 3, that we saw the first of the half-buried blocks.
-I cannot describe the emotions with which I actually touched&mdash;in objective reality&mdash;a fragment of Cyclopean masonry in every respect like the blocks in the walls of my dream-buildings.
+I cannot describe the emotions with which I actually touched--in objective reality--a fragment of Cyclopean masonry in every respect like the blocks in the walls of my dream-buildings.
-There was a distinct trace of carving&mdash;and my hands trembled as I recognised part of a curvilinear decorative scheme made hellish to me through years of tormenting nightmare and baffling research.
+There was a distinct trace of carving--and my hands trembled as I recognised part of a curvilinear decorative scheme made hellish to me through years of tormenting nightmare and baffling research.

   A month of digging brought a total of some 1250 blocks in varying stages of wear and disintegration.
 Most of these were carven megaliths with curved tops and bottoms.
-A minority were smaller, flatter, plain-surfaced, and square or octagonally cut&mdash;like those of the floors and pavements in my dreams&mdash;while a few were singularly massive and curved or slanted in such a manner as to suggest use in vaulting or groining, or as parts of arches or round window casings.
-The deeper&mdash;and the farther north and east&mdash;we dug, the more blocks we found; though we still failed to discover any trace of arrangement among them.
+A minority were smaller, flatter, plain-surfaced, and square or octagonally cut--like those of the floors and pavements in my dreams--while a few were singularly massive and curved or slanted in such a manner as to suggest use in vaulting or groining, or as parts of arches or round window casings.
+The deeper--and the farther north and east--we dug, the more blocks we found; though we still failed to discover any trace of arrangement among them.
 Professor Dyer was appalled at the measureless age of the fragments, and Freeborn found traces of symbols which fitted darkly into certain Papuan and Polynesian legends of infinite antiquity.
 The condition and scattering of the blocks told mutely of vertiginous cycles of time and geologic upheavals of cosmic savagery.

-  We had an a&euml;roplane with us, and my son Wingate would often go up to different heights and scan the sand-and-rock waste for signs of dim, large-scale outlines&mdash;either differences of level or trails of scattered blocks.
-His results were virtually negative; for whenever he would one day think he had glimpsed some significant trend, he would on his next trip find the impression replaced by another equally insubstantial&mdash;a result of the shifting, wind-blown sand.
+  We had an aëroplane with us, and my son Wingate would often go up to different heights and scan the sand-and-rock waste for signs of dim, large-scale outlines--either differences of level or trails of scattered blocks.
+His results were virtually negative; for whenever he would one day think he had glimpsed some significant trend, he would on his next trip find the impression replaced by another equally insubstantial--a result of the shifting, wind-blown sand.
 One or two of these ephemeral suggestions, though, affected me queerly and disagreeably.
 They seemed, after a fashion, to dovetail horribly with something which I had dreamed or read, but which I could no longer remember.
 There was a terrible   pseudo-familiarity
-about them&mdash;which somehow made me look furtively and apprehensively over the abominable, sterile terrain toward the north and northeast.
+about them--which somehow made me look furtively and apprehensively over the abominable, sterile terrain toward the north and northeast.

   Around the first week in July I developed an unaccountable set of mixed emotions about that general northeasterly region.
-There was horror, and there was curiosity&mdash;but more than that, there was a persistent and perplexing illusion of   memory.
+There was horror, and there was curiosity--but more than that, there was a persistent and perplexing illusion of   memory.
 I tried all sorts of psychological expedients to get these notions out of my head, but met with no success.
 Sleeplessness also gained upon me, but I almost welcomed this because of the resultant shortening of my dream-periods.
-I acquired the habit of taking long, lone walks in the desert late at night&mdash;usually to the north or northeast, whither the sum of my strange new impulses seemed subtly to pull me.
+I acquired the habit of taking long, lone walks in the desert late at night--usually to the north or northeast, whither the sum of my strange new impulses seemed subtly to pull me.